First Reformed: Plot

-Toller firmly tells Mary not to attend the reconsecration, and she agrees.
-Just before the ceremony, he puts on the suicide vest and arms it, but then he sees Mary entering the church.
-Frantically screaming, he removes the vest and deactivates it.
-He then wraps himself in the saved barbed wire he previously found in the church's cemetery, and dons his alb.
-Appearing as if he will have one last drink of scotch before he attends the ceremony, He abruptly ours it out and fills a glass with the drain cleaner he uses to unplug the toilets with and is about to drink it, when Mary interrupts him.
-They kiss passionately before an abrupt cut to black.
+Toller begs Mary not to attend the anniversary service.
+Preparing for his role in the ceremony, he puts on the vest and arms it.
+When he sees Mary enter the church, he removes the vest and instead wraps himself in barbed wire under his alb.
+He pours a glass full of chemical drain cleaner and is about to drink it when Mary interrupts him.
+The two embrace, kissing passionately.

 Production

 The restrained style of First Reformed recalls the films of Yasujiro Ozu, Robert Bresson, and Carl Theodor Dreyer that Schrader wrote about in his 1972 book Transcendental Style in Film.
 Elements of the script allude to Bresson's Diary of a Country Priest (1951), Ingmar Bergman's Winter Light (1963), and the work of Dreyer, as well as Schrader's own script for Taxi Driver (1976).
 Schrader said that Paweł Pawlikowski's film Ida (2013) inspired him to shoot in a 1.33:1 aspect ratio, saying it "drives the vertical lines, so you get more of the human body in the frame."
-Before approaching Seyfried, Schrader discussed casting Michelle Williams in the role of Mary.
+Before approaching Seyfried, Schrader discussed casting Michelle Williams as Mary.

 Principal photography lasted 20 days, with a budget of $3.5 million.
 The film was shot around Brooklyn and Queens, New York, including the building and grounds of the Zion Episcopal Church in Douglaston.

 Release

 First Reformed premiered in the main competition section of the 74th Venice International Film Festival on August 31, 2017.
-It was also screened at the 44th Telluride Film Festival on September 2, and at the 42nd Toronto International Film Festival on September 12.
+It also screened at the 44th Telluride Film Festival on September 2 and the 42nd Toronto International Film Festival on September 12.

 In September 2017, A24 acquired the film's North American distribution rights.
-It was given a limited theatrical release in the United States on May 18, 2018, and was theatrically released in the United Kingdom on July 13, 2018.
-The screenplay was published by Archway Editions on January 31, 2023, with an introduction by Masha Tupitsyn.
+It had a limited theatrical release in the US on May 18, 2018, and was theatrically released in the United Kingdom on July 13.
+On January 31, 2023, Archway Editions published the screenplay with an introduction by Masha Tupitsyn.